yiyunlinch/zahnihero/README.md

 ## Challenges and Lessons Learned

-### Umsetzung von I2S mit ESP32-C6
+### Implementation of I2S with ESP32-C6
-- I had difficulties setting up the I2S sound sensor with the ESP32-C6.
-ChatGPT initially provided incorrect code and even concluded that the sensor and the chip were incompatible.
+- I had difficulties setting up the I2S with the ESP32-C6.
+ChatGPT initially provided incorrect code and even concluded that the INMP441 sensor and the chip were incompatible.
 With the help of the datasheet and a YouTube video, I was finally able to configure everything correctly.

 During the development process, I documented the setup and implementation of I2S (with the INMP441 microphone) on the ESP32-C6.
 This includes configuration, wiring, and key challenges I encountered.